 So, anyhow.
 I’m enjoying the whole having time to spend with my family and cook stuff and such.
 Took The Boy, The Nephew and my sister to a Winnipeg Jets public practice today.
 It was fun.
 The boys enjoyed it a bit and we scored an official NHL practice puck that slid down the netting.

 Got wind of a friend who was desperately craving bread so I whipped her up a loaf and then got a ‘sounds like he’s kidding but probably isn’t’ request for some of the chicken and rice soup I whipped up for dinner in the crockpot this morning from my cousin who is also the bread friends’ spouse so I packed up what was left of that for them too.
-I got the majority of the ingredients I made them with from their store, Fresh to the Bone, so it’s the least I could do.
+I got the majority of the ingredients I made them with from their store, Kick her in the Bone (link deleted because bread friend is a lying, cheating, piece of shit), so it’s the least I could do.
 I never had time for stuff like that before.

 So that’s my night.
 Profound thoughts about the fragility of life’s moments, practise pucks, a good vape and sharing food with awesome people.
 Oh and too many marshmallows in my hot chocolate.
 If only all of life’s problems were as delightful as that.